 Complexity and Context

 This model is useful when thinking about AI’s effectiveness across different parts of the stack.
-It helps explain why AI is generally more competent at writing frontend code than backend logic, particularly in distributed systems.
+It helps explain why AI is generally more competent at building and modifying large scale solutions on the frontend but tends to hit some speed bumps when modifying or existing backend systems - especially legacy ones.

 AI’s Sweet Spot: The Frontend

 On the frontend, complexity is often abstracted through popular frameworks and well-documented component libraries.
 Developers (and AI) benefit from clear interfaces, strong type definitions, and abundant public documentation.
-Even custom packages tend to follow predictable patterns.
+Even custom packages tend to follow predictable patterns (Yes, I know, this is absolutely not always the case).

 As a result, tools like AI code assistants perform impressively here.
 They’re able to tap into a rich corpus of open-source examples and best practices to scaffold or even fully implement UI components, styling logic, and data bindings.

 The backend is more of a wild west.
-In many cases—like at my current company—our backend services act as proxies to third-party systems, adding layers like caching, normalization, or aggregation.
+For example, there are companies that build backend services that mostly act as proxies to third-party systems, adding layers like caching, normalization, or aggregation.
 But these services often sit behind obscure APIs, proprietary vendor docs, or SSO-locked portals.
 There’s little for AI to draw on unless that third-party system is well-known and well-documented (like Stripe or Adyen).

 In short: the more obscure or proprietary your backend, the more an AI (or a human) will struggle to understand and extend it.